yougnoli/Twitter-thread-bot/README.md

   - topic
   - first tweet
   - long tweet
-- through Azure Data Factory the file is read and only the json column loaded on the Azure SQL Database
-- the table in Azure SQL consists of 2 fields: id and json.
-There are calculated fields that unpack the json

 ## Python Program
 - log in on Twitter
 - capture first tweet and long tweet of a given day from the Azure SQL Database and divide it into n tweets (which must be each other's reply in order to be a thread)